 Evaluating a subcontractor’s health before awarding work has become more important than ever for general contractors.
 For one thing, circumstances can change quickly in today’s uncertain construction industry.
-For another, work delays from the COVID-19 pandemic are likely to impact the risk of subcontractor default in 2021 and beyond.
+For another, work delays from 2021 are likely to impact the risk of subcontractor default in 2022 and beyond.

 The following standard financial ratios can help risk management teams evaluate potential trade partners during the subcontractor qualification process.
 Extracting key ratios from financial statements and safety metrics from OSHA filings allows builders to gauge a subcontractor’s short-term and long-term health — and empower estimators with the data they need to make more informed bidding decisions.

 A very common liquidity metric, the Quick Ratio is also known as the “Acid Test” ratio.
 A higher ratio indicates a stronger cash position.

 Formula: (Cash and Cash Equivalents + Marketable Securities + Accounts Receivables) / Current Liabilities

 Like the Quick Ratio, Current Ratio measures a company’s ability to pay off its short-term liabilities with its current assets.
 A higher ratio indicates a strong working capital position.

 Days of Cash on Hand is the number of days that a company can continue to pay its operating expenses, given the amount of cash available and assuming there is no additional revenue.
 A high value indicates a strong cash position and ability to withstand cash flow constraints.

 Formula: Cash on Hand / (Operating Expenses – Depreciation) / 365 Days